usaid-cs/yesterday-i-learned/random.md

 1. Single quotes don't work in `COUNTIFS` conditions.
 Well, in general, strings in Excel should/must be written in double quotes.
 1. The juicero "bag squeezer" is useless, but [very well made.](https://blog.bolt.io/heres-why-juicero-s-press-is-so-expensive-6add74594e50)
 1. Wyoming is the least populous state.
 Its capital has around 50000 people.
-1. UV light doesn't kill anything unless the light is applied for at least 10 seconds.
-The light also needs to be [UV-C](https://ultraviolet.com/what-is-germicidal-ultraviolet/), the wavelengths that kill germs.
 1. If you are interested in the [baby mop](https://www.amazon.ca/BABYMOP-Great-Cleaning-Rompers-Original/dp/B00F99WO2Y), unfortunately the baby should be taken away from you.
 1. You wasted around three years of your life on [Battle City](https://en.wikipedia.org/wiki/Battle_City_%28video_game%29), some tank game.
 1. The Romans cooked lettuce.
 They rarely ate it raw.